 Children need dental care as early as one year of age or within six months of their first tooth eruption, whichever comes first.
 While the very first visit to a dentist usually involves little more than an evaluation, even the act of sitting in a treatment chair can prove frightening or disorienting to small children.

-Fortunately, you can help your children have a more relaxed and positive time at the dentist’s office, both for that initial visit and for subsequent examinations and treatments.
+Fortunately, with the help of Kids Choice Dental, you can help your children have a more relaxed and positive time at the dentist’s office, both for that initial visit and for subsequent examinations and treatments.
 Here are three helpful tips for preparing your kids for dental appointments.

 1. Help Your Kids Understand Dental Care